vdurante/asp.net_n-layered_web_applications/part1/design_patterns/what_is_a_design_pattern.md

 * **Builder.** Separates the construction of a complex object from its representation so that the same construction process can create different representations.
 * **Factory Method.** Defines an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
 * **Prototype.** Specifies the kinds of objects to create using a prototypical instance, and creates new objects by copying this prototype.
-* **Singleton.** Ensure a class only has one instance, and provide a global point of access to it.
+* **Singleton.** Ensures a class only has one instance, and provides a global point of access to it.

 ### Structural Design Patterns

-* **Adapter.** Convert the interface of a class into another interface clients expect.
+* **Adapter.** Converts the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
-* **Bridge.** Decouple an abstraction from its implementation so that the two can vary independently.
+* **Bridge.** Decouples an abstraction from its implementation so that the two can vary independently.
 * **Composite.** Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
 * **Decorator.** Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
 * **Facade.** Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.